PCI penetration testing: Requirements, frequency, and compliance guide

 An important note above is that the vulnerability scans in Requirement 11.2 are not the same as the assessments needed to address 6.6.

-In PCI 4.0, the requirement for web application security testing has changed to Requirement 6.4 (Public-facing web applications are protected against attacks).
+In PCI DSS 4.0, the requirement for web application security testing has changed to Requirement 6.4 (Public-facing web applications are protected against attacks).

 We have created an infographic to visually illustrate these requirements: